Cooking On The Ranch

 FAQ’s

-Can I Make This Pulled Pork Taco Recipe In The Oven?
+Can I Over-Cook Pork Carnitas In The Instant Pot?

-Speaking of tacos for a crowd, just how many tacos should you plan for each person.
-Err on the safe side and plan for three tacos per person.
+Just how many tacos should you plan for each person.
+Err on the safe side and plan for three tacos per person, especially if you’re using smaller street-style corn tortillas.

 Instant Pot carnitas recipe.
 Pork tacos on a soft white corn taco shell garnished with sliced radishes, cotija cheese, and cilantro